Medium Format Lenses with the Pentacon Six Mount

 [600mmTechno1: The illustration of the 600mm mirror lens in the Technointorg, Moscow catalogue]

-Since completing the test I have purchased the 3M-3B Arsenal 600mm f/8 mirror lens.
-It does not have the cosmetic finish of the lens in the picture in my 1989 Technointorg catalogue from Moscow, which shows the standard pyramid studded ribbing that has been common on most lenses for the past 20-odd years.
+Subsequent to completing the original lens tests in Hitchin, I purchased the 3M-3B Arsenal 600mm f/8 mirror lens.
+It does not have the cosmetic finish of the lens in the picture in my 1989 Technointorg catalogue from Moscow, which shows the standard pyramid studded ribbing that has been common on most lenses for the past 30-odd years.
 Instead, it has fine straight fluting (narrow straight lines) running along the length of the wide focussing ring.
 Some other MF lenses that I own have this finish.

 [C306-13: The version that I have of the 600mm f/8 mirror lens and front lens cap]

 According to the serial number, it was manufactured in 1974, but it looks brand new.
 It has a 52mm × 0.75 rear-fitting filter in place.
 The filter is not labelled, but I assume it is UV.
-It is in a standard filter mount, with a female thread on the front surface (which points backwards when mounted).
-Into this thread is screwed a narrow retaining ring which has a wide ribbed flange that facilitates inserting and removing the filter.
-It would be easy to replace the filter with another filter of one’s choice (for instance, ND).
+It is in a standard filter mount, with (as is normal with filters) a female thread on the front surface.
+This is turned round, so that it points backwards when mounted.
+A narrow retaining ring is screwed into the 'front' thread of this filter.
+The ring has a wide ribbed flange that facilitates attaching the filter onto the back of the lens.
+It would be easy to replace the particular filter that is in my lens with another filter of one’s choice (for instance, ND).

 [C306-14: Rear view of the 600mm mirror lens, showing the UV filter retaining ring]

 The lens has a metal front lens cap which looks just like the cap on my 150mm Kaleinar lens – though much larger, of course.
+My camera repairer, Tom Page of Wickford Cameras, Kent, has looked at the lens and says that it is in excellent condition.
 A lens hood was not supplied with the lens.
-My camera repairer, Tom Page of Wickford Cameras, Kent, has looked at the lens and says that it is in excellent condition.
 SRB, formerly of Luton and now located in Dunstable, are (I believe) the U.K.’s principal supplier and manufacturer of filter and lens mount adapter rings.
-They had not previously seen one of these lenses, and had no data on it, but their measurement showed that the front filter thread is 98mm × 1 and they have made a ring to enable me to mount the Hasselblad Professional lens shade 93 (Hasselblad reference 40726) on this lens.
-The PRO shade has a mounting ring for 86mm lenses, and so fits the Carl Zeiss Jena 180mm and 300mm Sonnars, as well as the CZJ 50mm and 65mm Flektogons and the Joseph Schneider Variogon M 5.6/140-280.
+They had not previously seen one of these lenses, and had no data on it, but their measurement showed that the front filter thread is 98mm × 1 and they made a ring to enable me to mount the Hasselblad Professional lens shade 93 (Hasselblad reference 40726) on this lens.
+The Hasselblad shade has a mounting ring for 86mm lenses, and so fits the Carl Zeiss Jena 180mm and 300mm Sonnars, as well as the CZJ 50mm and 65mm Flektogons and the Joseph Schneider Variogon M 5.6/140-280.
 (See Links to contact SRB or Wickford Cameras.)

 The front of the 3M-3B rotates when focussing (the same as both Variogons), so I will need to investigate the bracket which Hasselblad make for use with the 50mm Distagon, which also has a rotating front element.
 The Hasselblad bracket is designed to locate with the slot on the left hand side of the camera (viewed from above and behind), but I imagine it could be modified to locate with the tripod bush of each of these lenses.
 (Each of these lenses has a 3/8 inch tripod bush, so a standard 3/8" to ¼" adaptor is needed for most people’s tripods.)